FormerlyZeroCool/AscalLang/README.md

   'X' , '/' , '%' ,'$' , 'P' all have the same third level of priority<br>
   <br>
-  Asterisk or X is the multiplication operator<br>
+  Asterisk or 'X' is the multiplication operator<br>
   <br>
   '/' is the division operator<br>
   <br>